rheiland/Studio_rtd/docs/source/index.rst

 PhysiCell Studio
 ================

-PhysiCell Studio is a graphical tool to allow the creation and editing of a PhysiCell (.xml) model.
+PhysiCell Studio is a graphical tool to make it easier to create a PhysiCell model.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This readthedocs documentation is under active development.

 Contents
 --------